 “I’ve see a lot of 70’s boho influence in the stores (which I absolutely love!) with suede, fringe, flares, ponchos, etc. I’m a Teacher who generally wears casual (but not too casual) attire, so is there a way I can incorporate that look into my work wardrobe without being too casual? “

-Here are some business casual ideas I put together to inspire you…
+Here are some Boho at Work outfits to inspire you…

 Pair this one Boho inspired item with some cute flats and accessories, a denim shirt and simple cardigan style blazer – and you’re good to go!